-Japan, for its part, will continue to engage in bilateral discussions with the EU and discussions on the above issues among member countries in various WTO committees (especially the Committee on Trade and Environment and the Trade and Environmental Sustainability Structured Dialogue (TESSD)), among others.
-Japan will examine and engage with the EU's CBAM proposal from the perspective of its consistency with global rules and its appropriateness as a trade and climate measure.
+Japan, for its part, will continue to engage in bilateral discussions with the EU and discussions on the above issues among member countries in various WTO committees and others.
+Japan will examine and engage with the EU's CBAM proposal from the perspective of its consistency with global rules and its appropriateness as a trade-related climate measure.